+The current number of those on the Cheshire Homechoice waiting list with Knutsford as their first choice is 119.
+This can be broken down to forty eight 1 bed, forty eight 2 bed, seventeen 3 bed and six 4 bedroom dwellings, therefore 57 on this site would be acceptable.

-Therefore a mix of 1, 2, 3 and 4 bedroom dwellings on this site would be acceptable.
-51 units should be provided as Affordable/Social rent and 27 units as Intermediate tenure.
+37 units should be provided as Affordable rent and 20 units as Intermediate tenure.